simonmichael/hledger/hledger/doc/balance.m4.md

 `--flat`
 : show accounts as a list; amounts exclude subaccounts except when account is depth-clipped (default in multicolumn reports)

-`-V --value`
-: convert amounts to their market value on the report end date (using the most recent applicable [market price](journal.html#market-prices), if any)

 `-A --average`
 : show a row average column (in multicolumn mode)